ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

 This is essentially the python slicing syntax except that the stop is inclusive (``0:100`` contains 100) and that no colon means that the given value is the period.

-Note that if a given period is zero or negative, the correspoding slice is disregarded.
+Note that if a given period is zero or negative, the corresponding slice is disregarded.
 For example, ``something_intervals = -1`` deactivates ``something`` and
 ``something_intervals = ::-1,100:1000:25`` is equivalent to ``something_intervals = 100:1000:25``.